Skip to content

 Present the amount to the user for payment

 Third-party payments don’t work with Stripe Checkout or Elements.
-You have to build a checkout flow that uses the third party to create a valid payment method but with Stripe as the source of truth for billable amounts.
+You must build a checkout flow that uses the third party to create a valid payment method, but uses Stripe to determine billable amounts.
 To determine the amount to charge in the checkout flow, retrieve the initial invoice generated by the subscription.

 Collect payment method details Third party

-Follow the instructions from the third-party payment provider to collect payment method details from customers.
+Follow the instructions from the third-party processor to collect payment method details from customers.
 Make sure to set up payment methods for use in future or off-session transactions.

 The output of this step varies by processor.
 Some third-party processors provide a payment method token that you use to generate payments on that processor.